 Thick: This cheese is thick!
 It goes perfectly and sticks to pretzels, apples, carrots, broccoli – pretty much anything you can dip.
 This dip is not a thin cheese dip like you typically see spread over nachos.

-- favorite beer – See our recommendations below on using lighter beers versus darker beer.
+- Favorite beer – See our recommendations below on using lighter beers versus darker beers.
 Overall, the ultimate choice you make is fine no matter what.
 I prefer a light beer.

 - soft pretzel pieces for serving